hoduchieu01/Computer-Science-Handbook/CareerTips/BuildingYourPersonalBrand.md

 # Building Your Personal Brand

-This article includes my personal takeaways from inspiring presentations by Morgan Bell (Program Manager @Microsoft) and Laura Vieloma (Community Manager @Google) on the purpose of personal brand, and some tips for those who build a personal brand.
+This article includes my personal takeaways from inspiring presentations by Morgan Bell (Program Manager @Microsoft) and Googlers on the purpose of personal brand, and some tips for those who build a personal brand.

 ## What is personal brand?